PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 ## :tada: Congratulation !

 You now know the basics of 3D modelling.
-Feel free to use your imagination to implement many other forms.
+Feel free to use your imagination to implement many other shapes.
 Or combine the previous exercises for new results.